pldn/LDWizard-old/README.md

 Three types of communication are expected between the LD Wizard and other applications.

 - Communications between the LD Wizard and the local file system to retrieve the tabular data sources, for transformation.
-The generic user will activate the communications to the file system via the user interface.
+The general user will activate the communications to the file system via the user interface.
 - Communications between the LD Wizard and the local file system to store the Linked Data result file, the transformation script, and the original tabular source data file.
 The end-user will activate the communications to the file system via the user interface.
 - Communications between the LD Wizard and a external Linked Data publication platform, in order to store the Linked Data result, the transformation script, and the tabular source data.
 Publication on such a platform typically requires authorization and authentication.
 The LD Wizard Interface must be extendable to facilitate interaction with linked data publication platforms.
-For the purpose of authorization and authentication, the generic user must supply additional information.
-Additional information consist of a user name and password combination, or it may consist of an API token that the generic user has created for the intended linked data publication platform.
+For the purpose of authorization and authentication, the general user must supply additional information.
+Additional information consist of a user name and password combination, or it may consist of an API token that the general user has created for the intended linked data publication platform.

 ## 4. System Features